Usaama256/Usaama256/README.md

 - 👋 Hi, I’m @Usaama256
-- 👀 I’m interested in Programming and Artificial Intelligence
+- 👀 I’m interested in Android Development,Web Development and Artificial Intelligence
 - 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on Artificial Intelligence
+- 💞️ I’m looking to collaborate on Android Development and Web Development
-- 📫 How to reach me +256 787 441875
+- 📫 How to reach me usaamankangi@gmail.com

 <!---
 Usaama256/Usaama256 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.